MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 This address tells us if we're currently in the middle of playing _something_, whether it is a regular level, a training room or a demo.
 + Value 0 means we're currently not playing anything, value 1 means we're playing.

+### DeathMenu (offset 0xB4F34)
+This address tells us if we're currently at the Death Menu and/or loading a level after dying.
++ Value 0 means we're currently not playing anything, value 1 means we're playing.

+#### MainMenuItem Values
++ 0: At Main Menu after resetting the console / Playing a level normally
++ 2: At Death Menu / Loading a level after dying
++ 7: After quitting a level
++ 8: Loading a level after manually restarting (without dying)

 ### IsCutscene (offset 0xB4E84)
 This address tells us exactly when we are playing a _pre-rendered_ cutscene.
 This means that mid-level 3D cutscenes do **NOT** count for this variable.
 + Value 0 means we're currently outside of pre-rendered cutscenes, value 1 means we're currently watching one.